Building Voice Agents

 const agent = new RealtimeAgent({ name: 'Greeter', instructions: 'Greet the user with cheer and answer questions.',});

-For parameters that are new and don’t have a matching parameter in the RealtimeSessionConfig you can use providerData.
-Anything passed in providerData will be passed directly as part of the session object.
+For parameters that are new and do not have a matching parameter in RealtimeSessionConfig, you can use providerData.
+Anything passed in providerData is forwarded as part of the raw session object.

 Additional RealtimeSession options you can set at construction time: